nats-io/nats-architecture-and-design/adr/ADR-50.md

 The client will signal batch start and membership using headers on published messages.

- * A batch will be started by adding the `Nats-Batch-Id:uuid` and `Nats-Batch-Sequence:1` headers using a request.
+ * A batch will be started by adding the `Nats-Batch-Id:uuid` and `Nats-Batch-Sequence:1` headers using a *request*, the server will reply with error or zero byte message.
 Maximum length of the ID is 64 characters.
- * Following messages in the same batch will include the `Nats-Batch-Id:uuid` header and increment `Nats-Batch-Sequence:n` by one,
+ * Following messages in the same batch will include the `Nats-Batch-Id:uuid` header and increment `Nats-Batch-Sequence:n` by one, and might optionally include a reply subject that will receive a zero byte reply
  * The final message will have the headers `Nats-Batch-Id:uuid`, `Nats-Batch-Sequence:n` and `Nats-Batch-Commit:1` the server will reply with a pub ack.

-The server will not acknowledge any of the publishes except the one doing the Commit, clients must publish using Core NATS publish.
+The server will acknowledge in the following manner:

+ * The initial message will get an error - for example, feature not supported - or a zero byte ack
+ * Following messages, that have a reply set, will get a zero byte ack
+ * The final message will get a pub ack as described later

 The control headers are sent with payload, there are no additional messages to start and stop a batch we piggyback on the usual payload-bearing messages.